CPD Recall

 • The most important factor to remember is that this is your own personal continuing professional development, not that of your employer.

-• You want to be reflective and insightful about your own practice and professional development.
+• You should aim to be reflective and insightful about your own practice and professional development.

-• You may already be developing your skills through activities outside your day-to-day practice, such as volunteering or other interests in your personal time.
+• You may already be developing your skills through activities outside your day-to-day practice, such as volunteering or other personal interests.

-• It’s not always about workshops, training or conferences.
-Depending on what you need to learn, you might find that a conversation with an old colleague or time spent reading back issues of the Journal of the Institute of Conservation or Iconnect magazine can be just as effective.
+• It’s not always about workshops, training, or conferences.
+Depending on what you need to learn, you might find that a conversation with a former colleague or time spent reading back issues of the Journal of the Institute of Conservation or Iconnect magazine can be just as effective.

 Photography Prize Shortlist 1 (3)1.jpg